CommunityToolkit/Labs-Windows/labs/RivePlayer/samples/RivePlayer.Samples/RivePlayer.md

 A high-level runtime for the [Windows Community Toolkit](https://docs.microsoft.com/windows/communitytoolkit/) to use [Rive](https://rive.app) in Universal Windows Platform (UWP) applications.

-This library allows for control over Rive files with a high-level API for driving [state machines](https://help.rive.app/editor/state-machine) and animations.
+This library allows for control over Rive files with a high-level API for driving [state machines](https://help.rive.app/editor/state-machine).

 > [!Sample RivePlayerCustomSample]